public-law/readability/README.md

 # new-dale-chall-readability
 A fresh reimplementation of the New Dale-Chall readability formula.
-Created using a copy of their most recent publication (Chall & Dale, 1995).
+Created using a paper copy of their most recent publication (Chall & Dale, 1995).